ivan-tkatchev/tab/README.md

 `has Map[a,b], a -> UInt`

 `hash`
-: Hashes a string to a 32-bit integer.
-The 32-bit FNV hash function is used.
+: Hashes a string to an unsigned integer.
+The FNV hash function (32 or 64 bit depending on CPU architecture) is used.
 Usage:
 `hash String -> UInt`